CESNET/eInfra-docs/topics/about-us/docs/contribute/style-guide/writing-practices.md

 1. **docs** - checks some standard rules of formatting to make the source code more "readable".
 The most frequently occuring errors being: **trailing spaces** (i.e. multiple spaces at the EOL), **consecutive blank lines** or, alternatively, **missing blank lines** (each element -- admonition, codeblock, (sub)title, image link, etc. -- must be divided by a blank line).
-For a detailed list of the rules, see [https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md][1].
+For the list of most frequent check fails, see the List of checks section.

 1. **pylint** - don't know, but always passes :)